Getting Started with Blazor Dialog Component in Web App

 Create a new Blazor Web App in Visual Studio Code

-You can create a Blazor Web App using Visual Studio Code via Microsoft Templates or the Syncfusion® Blazor Extension.
+Create a Blazor Web App using Visual Studio Code via Microsoft Templates or the Syncfusion® Blazor Extension.
+For detailed instructions, refer to this Blazor Web App Getting Started documentation.

-For example, in a Blazor Web App with the Auto interactive render mode, use the following commands.
+For example, to create a Blazor Web App with the Auto interactive render mode, use the following commands:

 dotnet new blazor -o BlazorWebApp -int Auto